debajitsandilya/Machine_learning/README.md

-# Predicting Customer Rentention of a financial orgranization
+# Predicting Customer Rentention of a Company

 Utilized neural networks to predict customer retention of a company based.
 Training and tesing steps are provied in the specified path.